<?xml version="1.0" encoding="UTF-8"?> <rss version="2.0"

 <item>

-<category domain="https://forum.deckstainhelp.com/"></category> <dc:creator>joewachs</dc:creator>
+<category domain="https://forum.deckstainhelp.com/"></category> <dc:creator>mhelner618</dc:creator>

-<guid isPermaLink="true">https://forum.deckstainhelp.com/deck-cleaning-questions-and-answers/grey-wood-deck-cleaning-restoration/paged/3/#post-14959</guid>
+<guid isPermaLink="true">https://forum.deckstainhelp.com/deck-stain-stripping-questions-and-answers/stripping-a-deck-wood-beams-and-potential-roof-deck-protecting-siding-and-successful-staining-project/#post-14996</guid>

 </item>